USC Gould Search

 5. English Proficiency

 If you are not a U.S. citizen or permanent resident, you must take the Test of English as Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-TOEFL/IELTS waiver requests will only be considered if (1) your native language is English, or (2) you possess an undergraduate degree from an institution in which English is the primary language of instruction.
+TOEFL/IELTS waiver requests will only be considered if (1) your native language is English, or (2) you possess an undergraduate degree, master’s degree, or doctoral degree from an institution in which English is the primary language of instruction in accordance with the USC Graduate Admissions Policy.

 • USC Gould does not have a minimum TOEFL or IELTS score; however, we recommend a 90 TOEFL iBT and a 7.0 IELTS or above.

-• Test scores are valid for two years from the date taken.
+• Test scores are valid within two years (24 months) of the application date.

 • USC does NOT accept MyBest TOEFL scores of applicants as valid proof of language proficiency.
 We will consider the single best total TOEFL or IELTS score you submit along with the sub-scores from that test.